 Next, add the sour cream, butter, milk, half of the cheese, bacon, and a little salt and pepper to the pot of mashed potatoes.

-Then, give everything a good stir until it all of the toppings combine with the mashed potatoes.
+Then, give everything a good stir until it all of the toppings combine with them.

 Step 5: Broil The twice baked mashed potatoes